-In the UiPath Platform, the Webdriver protocol introduces support for headless browser automations.
+In the UiPath Platform, the WebDriver protocol introduces support for headless browser automations.
 This means that browser automations don't necessarily have to rely on visual elements on screen, such as window frames.
 Automations are executed in the background, without you having to keep up the browser window.
-Nonetheless, the Webdriver protocol is not strictly meant for headless browser automations, and can also be used to operate browsers visually.
+Nonetheless, the WebDriver protocol is not strictly meant for headless browser automations, and can also be used to operate browsers visually.

-Although the Webdriver protocol can be used for both headless and visual browser automations, it is not meant to replace the UiPath browser extensions, giving you the freedom to use whichever option suits you best.
+Although the WebDriver protocol can be used for both headless and visual browser automations, it is not meant to replace the UiPath browser extensions, giving you the freedom to use whichever option suits you best.

-The Webdriver opens a new browser session (process) every time, which is independent of any other browser session.
+The WebDriver opens a new browser session (process) every time, which is independent of any other browser session.
 When the browser is closed, the corresponding webdriver application (

-geckodriver.exe) is also terminated along with all the associated browser sessions.
+msedgedriver.exe) is also terminated along with all the associated browser sessions.

 Updated about a year ago